davis68/2016-12-12-ttt-uiuc/_episodes/16-motivation.md

     8. Be fair.
     9. Educate students about the ways we explain success and failure.
     10. Describe effective study strategies.

 *   Strategies for self-efficacy:
     1. Provide flexibility and control.
     2. Give students an opportunity to reflect.

-> ## Brainstorming Motivational Strategies
->
-> *Think* back to a computational (or other) course you took in the past, and
-> identify one thing the instructor did that motivated you.
-> *Pair* up with your neighbor and discuss what motivated you.
-> *Share* the motivational story in the Etherpad.
-{: .challenge}

 > ## Not Just Learners
 >